Redhill Academy

 Redhill Academy is a secondary school and sixth form with academy status, situated on Redhill Road in Arnold, Nottinghamshire, England.

 The school has around 1,575 pupils, 360 of which are sixth form AS/A2 level students.
 The head teacher is Mike Hardy.

 History

 The school had an arson attack on Sunday 28 February 1982, which gutted seven classrooms.

 Academic performance

 The school teaches GCSE and A level.
-In 2008, Redhill Academy was confirmed as a high performing specialist school, specializing in science and performing arts and containing exceptional scientific and theatrical courses.
+In 2008, Redhill Academy was confirmed as a high performing specialist school, specialising in science and performing arts.

-2008 also saw the academy becoming rated ‘outstanding’ by Ofsted.
+2008 also saw the academy becoming rated "outstanding" by Ofsted.
 2013 also saw the academy again being rated ‘outstanding’ by Ofsted.
 Redhill Academy is now a Lead Partner School.
 Last inspected in 2024 resulted in a third 'outstanding' rating.